AHartNtkn/IotaTT/README.md

 Elimination is denoted `r (<NAME> : <TYPE>) <EQUATION> . <TERM>`.

-This is one of the main differenced between this implementation and the Stump paper.
+This is one of the main differences between this implementation and the Stump paper.
 Here, r binds a variable, and the one must provide a type which acts as any possible intermediate substitution.
 For example, say we had a proof that `e : t1 ~ t2`, and we knew that `p : P t1`, and we